Daniel Sims

 Daniel Chester Forest Sims is a Canadian historian specializing in the history of northern British Columbia.
 Born and brought up in Prince George, he is a member of the Tsay Keh Dene First Nation.
 He received his Ph.D. in history from the University of Alberta in 2017 with a dissertation, nominated for the Governor-General's Gold Medal, entitled Dam Bennett: The Impact of the W. A. C. Bennett Dam and Williston Lake Reservoir on the Tsek'ehne of Northern British Columbia.

-He is Associate Professor of First Nations Studies at the University of Northern British Columbia, where he served as Chair from 2020-2022, and a member of the council of the Canadian Historical Association.
+He is Associate Professor of First Nations Studies at the University of Northern British Columbia, where he served as Chair from 2020 to 2022, and a member of the council of the Canadian Historical Association.
 He was previously assistant professor of history at the University of Alberta – Augustana campus.

+On February 1, 2023, he became academic co-lead, together with Sheila Blackstock, of the National Collaborating Centre for Indigenous Health.